shikokuchuo/mirai/README.md

 a first-in first-out (FIFO) basis to servers for processing.
 Tasks are queued at the dispatcher and sent to a server as soon as it can accept the task for immediate execution.

-A dispatcher running local daemons is self-repairing if one of the daemons crashes or is terminated - a replacement daemon is launched upon the next task.

 ``` r
 daemons(0)